harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/security-chaos/security-chaos.md

 ## Introduction

-Security chaos is a set of chaos experiments that are used to test the security of the Kubernetes cluster.
+Security chaos is a set of chaos experiments that helps test the security of the Kubernetes cluster.

 <ExperimentListSection experiments={experiments} />